MantasTech/MantasTech/README.md

 - Querying data using SQL.
 - Developing dashboards on Tableau and Looker Studio.
-- Data analysis and reporting using Google Sheets, Excel and Python.
+- Data analysis and reporting using Excel and Python.

 ## 📚 Projects